McKWallace/card-game-war/README.md

 # CSS
 ### Reset CSS
-Stylesheet to remove all formating from the page before applying any CSS changes.
+Stylesheet to remove all formating being applied by browsers before applying CSS changes.
 ### Style CSS
 Styles and renders the external design of the game.
 ### Card Images and CSS